mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 > which approximate the Delaunay graph.

 That is, to construct a new node, we basically do a greedy search of the existing nodes.
+"Hmm," you might say here, "isn't that bad?
+Won't that mean our initial set of links include some that can't possibly be nearest?"

-Something **really** clever happened here: they realized that when constructing the Delaunay graph randomly like this, some long-range links are created at the beginning that don't represent the actual _nearest_ neighbors but instead exactly the kind of shortcuts we want to be a small world!
+Somewhere in here something **really** clever happened: they realized that when constructing the Delaunay graph randomly like this, the fact that some long-range links are created at the beginning that don't represent the actual _nearest_ neighbors is **good** because they're exactly the kind of shortcuts we want to be a small world!

 #### 2013: ["Approximate nearest neighbor algorithm based on navigable small world graphs"](https://publications.hse.ru/pubs/share/folder/x5p6h7thif/128296059.pdf)